Pennsylvania Tax Rate

 When Are PA State Taxes Due?

 As a PA resident, your state tax return is due the same day as your federal tax return.
-This date fluctuates each year but typically falls on April 15 each year.
+This tax deadline fluctuates each year but typically falls on April 15 each year.

 Need Help With PA State Taxes?